kiwix/kiwix-js/README.md

 # Kiwix JS

 Kiwix is an offline Wikipedia viewer.
-See the official site: https://www.kiwix.org/
+See the official site: https://www.kiwix.org/.

-This is a browser extension developed in HTML5/Javascript.
+This is a ZIM archive reader for browser extensions or add-ons, developed in HTML5/Javascript.
+You can get the extension from the Mozilla (Firefox), Chrome and Edge extension stores (search for "Kiwix JS").
+There is a test implementation at https://kiwix.github.io/kiwix-js/, but this is used for development, and the code there may be buggy or unstable.

-You can search among the article titles, and read any of them without any Internet access.
+Once you have obtained an archive (see below), you can select it in Kiwix JS, and search for article titles.
+No further Internet access is required.
-All the content of Wikipedia is inside your device (including the images).
+For exmaple, you can have the entire content of Wikipedia in your own language inside your device (including images).

-It might also work with other content in the OpenZIM format: https://wiki.openzim.org/wiki/OpenZIM , but has been only tested on the Mediawiki-based (Wikipedia, Wikivoyage, etc) and StackExchange ZIM files.
+The reader also works with other content in the OpenZIM format: https://wiki.openzim.org/wiki/OpenZIM, but our main targets are Mediawiki-based content (Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project Gutenberg and TED Talks.

-If your Internet access is expensive/rare/slow/unreliable/watched/censored, you still can browse this amazing repository of knowledge and culture.
+If your Internet access is expensive, intermittent, slow, unreliable, observed or censored, you can still have access to this amazing repository of knowledge and culture.

 [![Build Status: Continuous Integration](https://github.com/kiwix/kiwix-js/workflows/CI/badge.svg?query=branch%3Amaster)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amaster)
 [![Build Status: Release](https://github.com/kiwix/kiwix-js/workflows/Release/badge.svg?query=branch%3Amaster)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amaster)